-Have you booked yourself on one of our rides through New Zealand’s scenic South Island?
-Whether you are heading out on the Musters Mountain Trail, Glenorchy Back Country Ride, Lake Hawea and Hunter River Ride, or the Twin Lakes Pack Trail, you will be flying in and out of Queenstown and most likely staying for one or two days in this amazing city.
+Have you booked yourself on our popular Glenorchy Back Country Ride through New Zealand’s scenic South Island?
+You will be flying in and out of Queenstown and most likely staying for one or two days in this amazing city.
 Surrounded by the Remarkables Mountain range and framed by the lazy inlets of Lake Wakatipu, Queenstown is a right show-off!
 There are so many things to see and do in this city, so to make your life a little easier we have done the research for you and listed our top picks to help you get the most enjoyment out of your time.
 And a holiday wouldn’t be complete without delicious food, so keep reading for the best places to eat while you’re there!

 SIGHTS AND ACTIVITIES

 Queenstown is a natural playground providing a perfect backdrop for a range of activities all year round.
 Known as the adventure capital of New Zealand (and quite possibly the world!), the city is home to a huge range of adrenaline-pumping activities including jet boating, bungy jumping, white water rafting and skydiving.
 But don’t worry, if you’re looking for a slightly slower pace there’s plenty of hiking and biking trails, boat cruises, scenic flights and spa and wellness centres.
 Whatever your adventure palette, Queenstown can cater to your needs.